jonbell-lot23/pesos/chronicler.md

 **Logged export requests and updated todo.**
 Added ActivityLogger support to `app/api/export` so each export is tracked.
 Marked related tasks as complete in `todo.md`.

+**Added ActivityLogger to source management endpoints.**
+Logged operations in add-pesos-source, sources, and blocked-feeds routes for admin monitoring.
+---